bn-l/VimtipsPlus/source/tips.md

 <!-- e85d7f -->

-`c` stands for “change” will not do anything on its own, but acts as a modifier to other commands.
-Here are some common commands handy for editing front end code.
+`c` stands for “change”.
+It will not do anything on its own, but acts as a modifier to other commands.

 ---